toolness/teenydoh/README.md

 ## Playdoh Migration

-Migrating a site to [Playdoh][] is fairly straightforward due to the above design philosophy.
+Migrating a site to [Playdoh][] is fairly straightforward.
 It requires no dependencies, aside from Playdoh itself.

 You'll want to create a new Django app in your Playdoh project and do the following: